Philosophy lacks a fashion sense, while Theory is a perpetual fashion victim.

-When you are in a defensive crouch even a righteous wind at your back just makes your position more precarious, but stand up and that wind will propel you to joy and to justice.
+When you are in a defensive crouch even a righteous wind at your back just makes your position more precarious, but stand up and that wind will propel you.

 Words are actions, and the actions that speak louder than words are often also dumb.

 All science is politics, hence it is not the politicization of technoscience policy but its immoralization that is the trouble.